Oct 4, 2022 â€“ Dec 6, 2022 |

 Reach out to CEGA Events and Communications Associate Eeman Abbasi (eemanabbasi@berkeley.edu) and Fernando Hoces de la Guardia (fhoces@berkeley.edu) with any questions about this event.

-The Open Research Seminar is hosted thanks to the generous support provided by the Templeton World Charity Foundation.
+The Open Research Seminar was hosted thanks to the generous support provided by the Templeton World Charity Foundation.